psd401/docker-mail-relay/README.md

 * `SMTP_PASSWORD=`: Password to connect to the external relay (required, otherwise the container fails to start)
 * `USE_TLS=`: Remote require tls.
 Might be "yes" or "no".
 Default: no.
 * `TLS_VERIFY=`: Trust level for checking the remote side cert. (none, may, encrypt, dane, dane-only, fingerprint, verify, secure).
 Default: may.
+*  `DESTINATION=`: The domain to use as the destination.
+Replaces localhost/hostname of server.

 Example
 -------